mykcyeung/IT-Support-Storage-Cleanup/README.md

 * Disk
   * Disk usage was spiking sometimes
   * Mostly caused by background processes and cached files

+## 🚀 Startup Apps Check

+* Went to the Startup tab in Task Manager
+* Found a few apps launching automatically on startup.
+* These were slowing down boot time and using memory in the background

 ## 🛠️ Actions Taken